 - 1. Application for Consent to Gujarat Pollution Control Board (GPCB) under Section 25/26 of the Water (Prevention and Control of Pollution) Act, 1974 bearing Inward number 92942 dated March 26, 2015. - 2.
 An Application number IS2015AEC39 is made to District Industries Commissionerate for Interest Subsidy and Capital Subsidy under Industrial Policy 2015. - 3.
-Application for renewal of Membership of South Gujarat Wrap Knitters Association for the financial year 2016-17. - 4.
-Application for change of name of Company from "Titanium Ten Enterprise Limited." to "Titaanium Ten Enterprise Limited." has been made to Registrar of Companies, Ahmedabad.
+Application for renewal of Membership of South Gujarat Warp Knitters Association for the financial year 2016-17.